konarzewsky/data-inspector/README.md

 Go to https://data-inspector.herokuapp.com/ and get to know your data!

-Note: loading the app may take a while as it sleeps when there is no user activity
+Note: loading the app may take a while as it sleeps when there is no user activity, if the app won't load after 1-2 minutes I'd suggest running it localy (description provided below) as it's deployed on free heroku dyno with very limited resources

 ## Project goal